Last date modified: 2026-Mar-10

 • Operations to run: Repeated content identification

-4. In the Repeated Content Identification layout, consider the following:
+4. In the Repeated Content Identification layout, modify the Repeated content settings to suit your needs:

 5. Click Save.
 The Structured Analytics Set Console appears.